-The Knarr field (formerly known as Jordbær) is situated 112 kilometers off the Norwegian coast line, from the town of Florø, in the northern part of the North Sea, approximately 45 kilometers northeast of the Snorre field.
+The Knarr field (formerly known as Jordbær, which means "Strawberry") is situated 112 kilometers off the Norwegian coast line, from the town of Florø, in the northern part of the North Sea, approximately 45 kilometers northeast of the Snorre field.

 Production from the Knarr field started in March 2015.
 The field has been developed with a subsea production template.
 The subsea infrastructure will be tied back to a leased floating production, storage and off-loading vessel (FPSO).